splunk/observability-workshop/docs/modules/module1/dashboards.md

 You will see a selection of sample charts.
 To learn more about charts you can click on the Intro to SignalFx, Part 1, 2 and Part 3 dashboards and read the description of the charts and its metrics.

-***

-Let's take a look at the Sample charts

-Click on the Sample charts dashboard name
+Let's take a look at the Sample charts.
+Click on the Sample charts dashboard name:

 ![](../images/M1-l1-3.png)

 In the SAMPLE CHARTS dashboard you see a selection of charts that shows the different styles, colours and formats you can apply to the different visualisations available.

-***

-Let's work on a specific chart.
+---

+### 3. Editing charts

 Click on the three dots (...) on the Latency histogram chart (circled in the screenshot above) and then on Open.
 You will see the plot options, current plot and signal (metric) for the Latency histogram chart.